Is the internet eroding state sovereignty?

 What are your reactions to these ideas?

 In the next step, we will discuss what you think about the internet and state sovereignty.
-We will also return to the idea of freedom of speech and the internet in Week 4 in Step 4.7, and the internet in relation to access to democracy in Step 4.17.
+We will also return to the idea of freedom of speech and the internet in Week 4, and the internet in relation to access to democracy.
 Before we do, take a moment to consider the following questions.

 What is your initial reaction to these ideas?